chantastic/sites/chan.dev/src/content/posts/a-non-comprehensive-guide-to-yaml-for-folks-who-like-json-just-fine.md

 ---
 title: A Non-Comprehensive Guide to YAML for Folks Who Like JSON Just Fine
 publishDate: 2021-02-10
-description: "Master YAML with this beginner-friendly guide for JSON lovers.
-Learn key differences, structures, and examples for GitHub Actions, and serverless configurations"
+description: 'Master YAML with this beginner-friendly guide for JSON lovers.
+Learn key differences, structures, and examples for GitHub Actions, and serverless configurations'
 tags:
   - yaml
 ---